r-devel/r-project-web/md/foundation/donate-secret.md

 title: Donate to the R foundation
 ---

-There are two ways to give money to the R foundation.
-You can either become a supporting member of the R foundation, or you can give a one off donation of any amount.
+There are two ways to give money to the R Foundation.
+You can either become a supporting member of the R foundation with an annual donation, or you can give a one off donation of any amount.

 ## Supporting member